Our PhilosophyThe right support makes all the difference.

 A question many parents have when considering the ideal school placement for their child is which type of setting would serve their child’s needs best: a specialized school placement or an inclusive “mainstream” environment with typically-developing kids.

-The answer, of course, depends greatly on the child, what his or her particular challenges are, and what goals the family has for their child’s education.
+The answer, of course, depends greatly on the child, what their particular challenges are, and what goals the family has for their child’s education.

 In an inclusive environment, children have the benefit of observing “typical” behavior from their classmates and of interacting with typically-developing children.
 The hope is that those interactions are positive, that the child picks up on the typical behavior that is modeled, and that the child feels more included and “typical” as a result.
 In an ideal world, this would be the case.

 However, the reality of an inclusive, mainstream setting may not always match the ideal.
 In some cases, children struggle to successfully navigate the demands of a classroom largely geared toward children who do not have difficulty with sensory issues, anxiety, or other such challenges.
 The size of the classroom can be overwhelming; the pace and expectations of behavior may be more than the child can manage.
-The child might have an aid to help her with frontloading what’s coming next and pulling her out when she is struggling and being disruptive, but that means that she is treated differently than the others and is missing important class time and academic learning.
-This can lead to an unfortunate cycle where the child is not feeling successful both socially and academically, as she misses critical material in the classroom.
+The child might have an aid to help them with frontloading what’s coming next and pulling them out when she is struggling and being disruptive, but that means that they are treated differently than the others and are missing important class time and academic learning.
+This can lead to an unfortunate cycle where the child is not feeling successful both socially and academically, as they miss critical material in the classroom.

-Even if the child’s classmates and teachers are wonderfully sensitive to her differences and all her social interactions are successful, in the best of circumstances the child still is aware of her differences every time she has to step out of class or rely on her aid.
+Even if the child’s classmates and teachers are wonderfully sensitive to their differences and all their social interactions are successful, in the best of circumstances the child still is aware of their differences every time they have to step out of class or rely on their aid.
 In the worst of circumstances, the other students are not welcoming, the teacher is exasperated, and the child’s self-esteem suffers.

 An environment tailor-made for your child.

-At The Burkard School, every child is struggling with his or her own particular challenges.
-Being in our classroom may be the first time in your child’s life that she feels completely typical – just like her peers.
+At The Burkard School, every child is struggling with their own particular challenges.
+Being in our classroom may be the first time in your child’s life that they feel completely typical – just like their peers.
 All the students are front-loaded.
 All the students are given visual tools.
 And all the students are gently coached to be good friends and student citizens.